LangStream/documentation/configuration-resources/data-storage/cassandra.md

         - "CREATE TABLE IF NOT EXISTS langstream.products (id int PRIMARY KEY,name TEXT,description TEXT, embeddings VECTOR<FLOAT,1536>);"
         - "CREATE CUSTOM INDEX IF NOT EXISTS documents_ann_index ON documents.documents(embeddings) USING 'StorageAttachedIndex';"
       delete-statements:
-        # optional, let's delete the records, but not the table
         - "TRUNCATE TABLE langstream.products;"
 ```